IBM Cloud Docs

 Defect fix: Japanese voice no longer inserts unexpected audio

 Defect fix: The Japanese voice no longer inserts unexpected audio in speech synthesis results.
-Previously, additional audio was inserted in certain cases.
+Previously, other audio was inserted in certain cases.

 20 January 2023